Skip to content

 if sleep_time != 0:

-# The pause is random so that some threads are interrupted and others are not
+# pause is randomized so that some threads are interrupted and others not

 time.sleep(sleep_time)

-# have the request executed by a controller
+# the request is executed by a controller

 if status_code == status.HTTP_500_INTERNAL_SERVER_ERROR: